G.Skill Ripjaws KM780 Keyboard Review

-With its Ripjaws KM780, G.Skill it went all out on bells and whistles, including creating a funky overall chassis design and loading the thing up with additional keys.
+With its Ripjaws KM780, G.Skill went all out on the bells and whistles, including creating a funky overall chassis design and loading the thing up with additional keys.

 As far as putting a dent in the keyboard market, the KM780 shows G.Skill’s willingness to try something risky even as it flexes its muscles as a budding peripherals maker.